Homeless help if you're 16 or 17

-Social services - also known as children's services - have the main responsibility for housing and support if you're under 18 and homeless.
+Social services - often called children's services - have the main responsibility for housing and support if you're under 18 and homeless.

-The housing department - sometimes called the homeless service or housing options - must also provide emergency housing if you approach them first.
+The homeless team - sometimes called housing options or the housing department - must also provide emergency housing if you approach them first.

 provide emergency housing if you need it

 assess your situation and draw up a personal housing plan

 refer you to social services for a 'child in need' assessment